It looks like you’ll be able to take a walk 150m above the city before the year is out

 In a report published by Gulf News, Dawood Al Hajri, assistant director-general for Engineering and Planning Sector confirmed that the massive 150m project is on track to open before the close of 2017, without providing a fixed date.

 “Everything is going according to the schedule.
 The building is going to be one of the landmarks in Dubai and it will attract a lot of tourists.
-We will open it by the end of the year,” Al Hajri told Gulf News, whilst also confirming that the ongoing dispute regarding the building’s design will not effect the opening.
+We will open it by the end of the year,” Al Hajri told Gulf News, whilst also confirming that the ongoing dispute regarding the building’s design will not affect the opening.

 Back in March work had begun on the giant structure’s gold stainless steel cladding, which can already be seen on the frame’s glass bridge.